qns7/macOS.qotfiles/README.md

 ### Remarks

 1. In `System Settings > Keyboard > Keyboard Shortcuts... > Modifier Keys` I change _Control_ to _Globe/fn_ and _Caps Lock_ to _Control_ for both the inbuilt and the external keyboard.
 Therefore from now on `CAPS` will be replaced with `CTRL` and `C(____) & ctrl +/- ...` with `FN(____) & fn +/- ...`.
-2. To imitate the special functions of the f-row completely with the inbuilt keyboard I use the following three lines in my skhd config.
+2. To imitate the special functions of the f-row completely with the inbuilt keyboard I use the following three lines in my [Skhd[(https://github.com/koekeishiya/skhd) config.
     ```
     f15 : skhd -k "0xB1" # spotlight
     f16 : skhd -k "0xB0" # dictation